markel1974/Symphony/src/kernel/vm/README.md

 -   ✅ **Robust:** The system's behavior is predictable and consistent, with strong guards against common bugs.
 -   ✅ **Maintainable:** The code is a pleasure to read, debug, and manage.
--   ✅ **Scalable:** The architecture is built to evolve, allowing new features and instructions to be added with confidence.
+-   ✅ **Scalable:** The architecture is built to evolve, allowing new features and even entirely new instruction sets to be added with confidence.